 Djerdap II and Djerdap I

-The 5th day of the cruise is totally dedicated to navigation.
+The 5th day of the cruise was totally dedicated to navigation.
 Early in the morning, we passed through the Djerdap II lock (310 m x 34 m).
-Djerdap is the Serbian name for the gorge we are about to pass through, also known as the "Iron Gates" gorge (2).
+Djerdap is the Serbian name for the gorge we are about to pass through, also known as the 'Iron Gates' gorge (2).
 The first name comes from a Persian word meaning whirlpool, as the current was so strong at this point.
 The second is thought to refer to a large iron chain that impeded river traffic at the border between the Austro-Hungarian and Ottoman Empires, in order to enable the Emperor of Austria-Hungary to collect customs duties.

 We are entering the Danube Gorge, where the river separates the Romanian Carpathians to the north from the Balkans to the south (Serbia).
 Its width varies from 2 km to less than 150 m at its narrowest.
 This is undoubtedly the most impressive and beautiful part of our journey.
 We will sail some 80 km to reach the second dam: Djerdap I. These dams are jointly operated by Romania and Serbia.